Sterc/seosuite/readme.md

 ### Migration
 In order to migrate data from SEO Suite V1, SEO Tab or SEO Pro please run the migration during the SEO Suite update in the package installer.

-**Note:** Please always backup your data before running any migrations.
+**Note:** Please always backup your data before running any migrations and carefully check if the migration was finished succesfully.

 ### Key features
 * Preview Google/Yandex search results on desktop and mobile